 Laboratory Directors in the United States tend to have a good amount of experience under their belt — over three-fourths have more than 10 years in the field.
 While pay runs from $58K to $145K per year, median earnings come to $98K per year.
 Overall cash earnings for Laboratory Directors stretch from $58K on the lower end to $145K near the top, and the heftiest packages can encompass around $20K from bonuses and $25K from profit sharing.
 Residence and experience level each impact pay for this group, with the former having the largest influence.
 Women Laboratory Directors who took the survey just slightly outnumber men.
 A large number report receiving medical coverage from their employers and a fair number collect dental insurance.
 Most Laboratory Directors like their work and job satisfaction is high.
-The numbers in this rundown were provided by PayScale's salary survey participants.

 Job Description for Laboratory Director